-12 sales kickoff meeting strategies and best practices for bringing your team together
+12 sales kickoff meeting ideas & best practices to rally your team

 In today’s fast-paced world, the humble sales kickoff meeting might seem like a relic of older, simpler times.

 Even if you’ve got exciting product updates to show off, new sales strategies to explain, and techniques to employ, who has the time, not to mention the budget to bring their whole team together for a big event?